syncfusion-content/javascript-docs/js/PivotGrid/Getting-Started.md

 ###Create WCF Services

 Right-click the project and select Add > New Folder.
 Name the folder as wcf.
-Let "wcf" folder name be in lower case.
+Let the folder name "wcf" be in lower case.

 {% include image.html url="/js/PivotGrid/Getting-Started_images/Getting-Started_img8.png" %}